 Pro Tip: This clear circle pouch set is perfect for keeping in your jacket while on the slopes!

 Health / First Aid

-EzPacking Tip: Health shouldn’t be set aside when packing for a ski trip.
-Aside from your prescription medications (should always be at the top of your list), pack some pain relievers, anti-inflammatory and allergy medicines.
-Accidents can happen anytime during a ski trip so bring some bandages, antibiotic ointment and moleskin fabric (for blisters).
+Pro Tip: Accidents can happen anytime during a ski trip so bring a handy First Aid Kit.
 This DIY first aid kit should always be in your backpack or handbag.
 You can use our Extra Small Cube which even has an easy-grip handle for on-the-go adventures!

 ☐ Walkie Talkie (Why not?!)

 ☐ Earphones - For when you want to watch a movie or listen to music